 For Freelancers or the Tech Challenged

-If you are brand new to email marketing and want to get started rapidly with minimal investment, or you plan to have a simple email program for life, MailerLite is my recommendation.
+If you’re brand new to email marketing and want to get started rapidly with minimal investment, MailerLite is my recommendation.
 It’s some of the easiest to use email marketing software I’ve tried and they are rapidly adding features.
 You can have your first autoresponder, including embedded forms and optin pages, up in an hour, without spending a cent.
-If your business model is more simple and service-based (i.e. you are a freelancer and don’t plan to manage a team or sell online products), this is a great bet.
+If your business model is simple and service-based (i.e. you’re a freelancer & don’t plan to sell online products), this is a great bet.